 Link to Print and Cut Help from Cricut: https://bit.ly/31GUYiJ

-Starting this month, May 2019, we now include a complete SVG file within our SVG files folder with each SVG design you purchase.
+Starting May 2019, we now include a complete SVG file within our SVG files folder with each SVG design you purchase.
 This complete file contains all the individual SVG files for ease of importing one single file versus several.
 The single SVG files are still included for those that may find it more beneficial to use, such as Scan n Cut users.

 Once you unzip the file, look for the Complete File folder within SVG Files folder with 2 versions of the complete file, one with dashed scorelines and one with solid scorelines (for machines that are capable of using solid scorelines).
 It takes a long time to update older files, so that this time we are not updating older SVG designs with the complete file.
 We may modify them in the future.